Holidays to Mozambique, Travel Guide, Holiday Planning Tips and Travel Information

 - Ponta de Ouro – not only providing the spots for diving, but it will also give you the bonus experience to swim with the dolphins.

-Mozambique Tourist Attractions
+Holidays to Mozambique Tourist Attractions

 Bazaruto is the largest island in Mozambique.
 Don’t miss the opportunity to enjoy the breathtaking coastlines of Bazaruto.
 It boasts the seas, palm groves, local delicacies, music attractions, and so on.